 6 Italian Christmas Traditions

-Christmas is a particular time of the year, and each country has its own unique Christmas traditions.
-Italy, including the Via Francigena and St Francis Way regions, is home to a range of Christmas events, food and practices that make it unique.
-To help you celebrate Christmas like an Italian, we’ve picked six of our favourite Italian Christmas traditions to help you say, Buon Natale!
+Christmas is a special time of year; every country has unique traditions.
+In Italy, particularly in the Via Francigena and St Francis Way regions, Christmas is celebrated with various events, foods, and customs that make it truly unique.
+To help you experience Christmas the Italian way, we’ve chosen six of our favourite Italian Christmas traditions to help you say, Buon Natale!

 1. Christmas Markets

-Nothing quite says Christmas like the spectacular festive markets in Europe in winter (mulled wine, anyone?).
-From November until Christmas Day, many Italian towns and cities host Christmas markets that delight young and old alike.
+Nothing embodies the spirit of Christmas quite like the spectacular festive markets in Europe during winter (fancy some mulled wine?).
+From November until Christmas Day, numerous Italian towns and cities host enchanting Christmas markets that delight both the young and the young at heart.

-Florence, on the St Francis Way, and Piazza Navona in Rome are home to some of the biggest and most famous Christmas markets in Italy.
-As well as seasonal food, markets are known for their crafts and handmade products.
-With an abundance of cheer, markets are a great place to find unique gifts for family and friends (I may be partial to a handmade Christmas decoration or two).
+Florence, along the St Francis Way, and Piazza Navona in Rome boast some of Italy’s largest and most renowned Christmas markets.
+These markets are famous not only for their seasonal foods but also for their crafts and handmade products.
+Bursting with festive cheer, they are perfect places to find unique gifts for family and friends (I must admit, I have a soft spot for handmade Christmas decorations).

 2. Christmas Eve

-Christmas Eve is when the central family Christmas dinner takes place in Italy.
-It’s called Cenone (literally translating to ‘The Big Dinner’!), and it tends to be a meat-free event, with fish generally being the main dish.
+Christmas Eve is the central family Christmas dinner in Italy, Cenone (which translates to ‘The Big Dinner’!).
+This meal is typically meat-free, with fish often being the main course.
 At midnight, it’s time to open the Christmas presents.
-If you are in Rome, the traditional Christmas Eve Mass occurs at St Peter’s Basilica around 10 pm.
+If you’re in Rome, the traditional Christmas Eve Mass occurs at St Peter’s Basilica around 10 pm.

 3. Nativity Cribs